Turn your ideas into opportunities!

 Students presenting at the Paul College URC event are required to have a 36” x 48” mounted poster (Paul College will provide the easels and posterboard).

 Paul College will pay for each students poster to be printed through the ESRC Print Shop in Morse Hall.
-If you choose to print elsewhere (i.e. Staples, etc.) you will incur the cost and be responsible for coordinating pick-up and payment.
+If you choose to print elsewhere (i.e. Staples, etc.) you will incur the cost and be responsible for coordinating pick-up, and your will still need to submit a PDF copy of your poster by Friday, April 17, 2026 at 11:59 p.m. using the correct link below.

 Steps for creating, finalizing and submitting your posters are as follows:

-Step 1: Finalize your 36”x48” poster* showcasing your research.
+Step 1: Design and finalize your 36”x48” poster* showcasing your research.

 - View the "Poster Building Resources" accordion tab below for resources and tips that will help with the final draft of your poster.